EcSolticia/nested-funcs-sympy/README.md

 # nested-funcs-sympy
-Test implementation of iteratively self-nested functions using SymPy
+Test implementation of iteratively self-nested functions represented by strings.